Characters of the StarCraft series: Shapeshifter

 Narud later reappeared in Heart of the Swarm after former UED Vice Admiral Alexei Stukov contacted Kerrigan with a message to seek out the Skygeirr Station research facility orbiting Ketill IV.
 Upon her arrival at the facility, Stukov explained to Kerrigan that Skygeirr housed the Dominion's primary Hybrid research and development laboratory, and that "Emil Narud" was actually an ancient shapeshifter in the employment of a fallen Xel'Naga named Amon.
 After the Zerg swarm breached the interior of the facility and began attacking the Hybrids within, Narud made his initial appearance, broadcasting a message throughout the facility to inform Kerrigan that she was not welcome in the station.
 After the Swarm breached the lowest level, Narud personally moved to kill Kerrigan by driving a null zone towards the Queen of Blades.
 When the null zone attack failed, Narud retreated inside a Xel'Naga temple dedicated to Amon.
 In a showdown with Kerrigan, Narud taunted the Queen of Blades by using his shapeshifting abilities – first morphing into Jim Raynor, and then into Kerrigan's own human form, in which he wounded Kerrigan with a psi blade similar to that wielded by the Protoss.
 Kerrigan gained the upper hand in the end, impaling Narud with her wing-spikes.
 With his dying breath, Narud proclaimed that Amon had been resurrected and that she would see him soon.

 During the epilogue campaign, the combined forces of Kerrigan, Raynor and Artanis ventured into the void in order to rescue "Tassadar" (really Ouros) and encountered Narud, who was Ouros's jailer.
 After a difficult battle Narud's forces were overpowered and Narud was cornered by not only Artanis Kerrigan and Raynor, but Alexei Stukov, who called him "Duran."
 He asked Duran if he remembered what he had done to him, and Narud assumed Stukov was simply there to gloat.
 Stukov said "No, I'm here to say good night you son of a bitch." (an echo of the words Duran had said right before shooting him).
 He then shot Narud with a psychic blast, finishing him for good.

+Marr

+Maar is a Protoss-Zerg Hybrid created through the combination of Protoss and Zerg genetic material as part of Amon's plans.
+He serves as an early indication of the threat posed by Amon's forces.
+During Zeratul's investigations, Maar captures Protoss Preservers on Zhakul and attempts to prevent the revelation of Amon's return, while demonstrating his immense psionic abilities.